 Step 5: Don’t touch structure for the first 8 weeks

-- Indexing feels slow → you change URL structure → the small signal you had is reset to zero
+- Indexing feels slow, so you change URL structure → the small signal you had drops back to zero.

-Otherwise: write content + push for backlinks + wait.
+Otherwise the job is: write content + earn backlinks + wait.

 Step 6: After 8 weeks with no movement, diagnose